questdb/questdb.io/docs/reference/sql/group-by.md

 ```

 The below queries perform aggregations on multiple keys.
 Using `GROUP BY` explicitly
-or implicitly yields the same results.
+or implicitly yields the same results:

 ```questdb-sql title="Multiple key aggregation, explicit GROUP BY"
 SELECT sensorId, sensorType, avg(temp)